gh034/gh034.github.io/_pages/join_us.md

 <div align="justify">
 <br/>We are always looking for outstanding and passionate students out there who are interested in the field of robotics and control.
-Feel free to contact us via <a href="cywen@polyu.edu.hk">email</a>, or drop a message to our lab members!
+Feel free to contact us via email, or drop a message to our lab members!
 </div>